wp-plugins/zigweather/readme.txt

 == Changelog ==

-= 2.2.4 =
+= 2.2.5 =
+* Confirmed compatibility with WordPress 3.8
+* Minor text changes on admin page
+* Increased minimum version to 3.6 in accordance with ZigPress policy of encouraging WordPress updates = 2.2.4 =
 * Updated API call to meet new World Weather Online requirements
 * Confirmed compatibility with WordPress 3.5.2